-To be a successful online student, take advantage of academic resources early in your college career.
+To be a successful online degree program student, take advantage of academic resources early in your college career.

 We all know what happened to the two little pigs who built their houses out of straw and sticks.